What is Attorney SEO?

 You can find some agencies that charge as little as $2,500–$5,000 per month for legal SEO services.
 But you get what you pay for with SEO.
 That budget is not usually enough to see real results.

-Lawyers should expect to set aside at least $10,000 per month for SEO in their law firm in their law firm marketing budget if they want to see real results.
+Lawyers should expect to budget 10–12% of their gross revenue (or $10,000 per month) in their law firm marketing budget if they want to see real results.
 Hyper-competitive niches like personal injury law can be more expensive if you want to outpace other lawyers in your practice area.

 Is Paid SEO Worth It?